 # apt-get remove samba

-apt-get remove (erase) package and configuration file
+apt-get remove (erase) package and configuration files too

 The syntax is: